Fox announced on Friday that the network has cancelled singing competition The X Factor after three seasons.

 In the third season, the singing competition only managed a 2.2 in the advertiser important 18-49 demographic and averaged about 7 million viewers an episode.
-The show also faced increased competition from NBC's The Voice, which Cowell had previously acknowledged, noting you can't always be on top.

 Even if the show stuck around for a fourth season, Cowell would have been there in a largely reduced role and Demi Lovato had previously announced she was moving on as a judge.